Learn About the Dimensions of Artwork

 In English, one word may have various meanings.
 It is the same in the field of fine arts.
 In the fine arts, size has two meanings: dimensions, and pre-primed canvas surface.

-Size as the Dimensions of Artwork
+Size as Dimensions

 An artwork's size is measured by height, width and/or depth.
 Paintings are measured by height first, followed by width.
 Sculptures and three-dimensional installations are measured by height, width, and depth.
 Measurements of artwork are typically done by the centimeter (used in Europe and Asia) or by the inch (used in the US).